garfieldnate/JavaSVSViewer/README.md

 NEXT: prioritize features likely needed for preview release

+- message in lower-left corner when agent disconnects
 - change all shortcuts to match svs_viewer?
 Or just make sure they are intuitive.
 - make shortcuts discoverable; perhaps a simple help menu that can display a dialog with instructions
 	- demo video/gif?